 Subscriber railways add and administrate their own user accounts.
 There is no limit to the number of user accounts each railway can add.
 Depending on how other sections of the system will be used, it may be appropriate for one or more 'generic' user accounts to be used, or it may be appropriate for each user to have their own user account with a user name and password.

 Storage of contact details such as telephone numbers and e-mail addresses

 With each user account can be stored telephone numbers and e-mail addresses.
 These can be maintained by the individual staff to whom the accounts apply, as well as by designated staff on the railway.

 Maintenance of competence records for individual staff against specific posts

 HOPS can serve as a database of staff competence.
-When defining competence grades can be assigned if required, to give a sliding scale of competence.
+When defining competence, incremental levels can be assigned if required, to give a sliding scale of competence.
 This is useful, for example, where some drivers are authorised only for shunting duties, or some signalmen are not authorised for gala days.
-Grades can be defined per position, not just per user.
+Competence Levels are defined per position, not just per user.
 So a user might be competent as a driver on a tank engine on galas, but not a large engine, but can drive any engine on a low-season day.
 Part of this module also includes printable competence summaries, which some railways ask staff to sign and/or carry.